-Moreover, spatial integration, human settlements and local government are a critical pillar of the National government's 2019-2024 Medium Term Strategic Framework priority areas.
-National government seeks to ensure a better life for all by providing basic services to all communities, which amongst others include: creating sustainable jobs, poverty alleviation and relevant skills transfer through successful implementation of government programmes and lastly, by encouraging the transformation of community participation and involvement.

-It has been shown that where there has been State intervention in the economy through direct public investment in infrastructure, there has been economic growth and more job creation.
-Therefore, the Ephraim Mogale Local Municipality seeks to position itself to relate directly to the Sustainable Development Goals (SDGs), National Development Plan (NDP), National Outcomes, in particular the outputs from Outcome Nine, and the Provincial Employment Growth and Development Plan (PEGDP).
+Spatial integration, human settlements and local government are critical pillars of the National government's 2019-2024 Medium Term Strategic Framework (MTSF) priority areas.
+National government seeks to ensure a better life for all by providing basic services to all communities, which amongst others include creating sustainable jobs, poverty alleviation and relevant skills transfer through successful implementation of government programmes and lastly, by encouraging the transformation of community participation and involvement.
+It has been shown that where there has been State intervention in the economy through direct public investment in strategic infrastructure, there has been economic growth and more job creation.
+Therefore, the EPMLM seeks to position itself to relate directly to the Sustainable Development Goals (SDGs), Agenda 2063, the National Development Plan (NDP) and National Outcomes, in particular the outputs from Outcome Nine, and the Provincial Employment Growth and Development Plan (PEGDP).

-To this end, the Ephraim Mogale Local Municipality will continue to focus on agriculture and tourism as its primary economic core pillars whilst actively pursuing other economic investment opportunities to optimise its socio-economic priorities aimed at improving the lives of all people of Ephraim Mogale by reducing the unemployment rate within the municipality.
+To this end, the EPMLM Strategic Planning Lekgotla agreed that the municipality will continue to focus on agriculture and tourism as its primary economic core pillars whilst actively pursuing other economic development and investment opportunities to optimise its socio-economic development priorities aimed at sustainably improving the lives of all people of Ephraim Mogale by reducing the unemployment rate within the municipality.

 The preparation and review of the IDP is a continuous process providing a framework for all development planning in the municipality.
-As such the IDP is not only annually assessed in terms of delivery and the prevailing conditions in the municipality, but reviewed and enhanced on a yearly basis.
-The following aspects informed the 2023/2024 IDP review process:
+As such the IDP is not only annually assessed in terms of delivery and the prevailing conditions in the municipality but reviewed and enhanced on a yearly basis.
+The following aspects informed the 2024/2025 IDP review process:

-- Updating baseline information to ensure sound decision-making in addressing service delivery gaps; - Successes and challenges encountered in implementing the annual performance plan of the preceding year 2022/2023 - Meeting the National targets in terms of service provision; - Responding to key issues arising from the 2023 State of the Nation and Provincial addresses focusing on "growing the economy and creating jobs" and "to drive economic growth and increase employment opportunities through supporting small-and medium-sized enterprises, and making it easier for entrepreneurs to start businesses.

-- Aligning sector departments strategic plans to the municipalities service delivery programmes; - Strengthening focused community and stakeholder participation in the IDP processes; - Meeting targets in terms of the KPAs (Key Performance Areas) of the local government strategic agenda; - Responding to the community priorities; - Responding to issues raised during the municipalities internal assessment (SWOT); - Reviewing the vision, mission, objectives, strategies, programmes and projects; and - Alignment of IDP, Budget and PMS performance management system activities.
+- Updating baseline information to ensure sound decision-making in addressing service delivery gaps; - Successes and challenges encountered in implementing the annual performance plan of the preceding year 2023/2024; - Meeting the National targets in terms of service provision; - Responding to key issues arising from the 2024 State of the Nation and Provincial addresses focusing on "growing the economy and creating jobs" and "to drive economic growth and increase employment opportunities through supporting small-and medium-sized enterprises and making it easier for entrepreneurs to start businesses. - Aligning sector departments strategic plans to the municipalities service delivery programmes; - Ensuring there is integration and synchronisation in the operations of all departments; - Strengthening focused community and stakeholder participation in the IDP processes; - Meeting targets in terms of the KPAs (Key Performance Areas) and Key Performance Indicators (KPIs) of the local government strategic agenda; - Formulation of proper KPIs for performance management. - Responding to the community priorities; - Responding to issues raised during the municipality's internal assessment (SWOT); - Reviewing the vision, mission, objectives, strategies, programmes and projects; and - Alignment of IDP, Budget and PMS performance management system activities.